keefm6776/ij-artefact-sales-site/README.md

 2. The development version is run by typing 'python3 manage.py runserver' into the Gitpod terminal, whereas the deployed version is run by clicking on the 'Open App' button in the dashboard.

+3. The development version has Debug set to True, so that I was able to debug any errors that cropped up.
+This has been set to False for the production version.

 ## Testing
 Each new feature had been tested after each stage of development within the GITPOD environment.
 This has included:

 **Manual Testing:**

 I have used the site completing each path that can be followed by a user throught the cart and checkout and I have also manually tested each link on the site.

 **Automated Testing:**

 Using Travis-ci:

 By linking my GitHub reppository for this project to travis-ci.org, I have been able to check out the relevant branch and run the commands specified in .travis.yml, building the software and running any automated tests.

 Using the Django testing suite I have: